TourmalineCore/real-world-local-env/README.md

     if you see this after you try to run `helmfile apply` command, simply retry `helmfile apply` command.

 - in case of any other weird issue:
-    1. Remove the `to-dos-control-plane` docker container.
+    1. Remove the `real-world-control-plane` docker container.
     2. Remove the cluster from Lens.
     3. Re-try over starting from `kind create` command.